Head of School

 I was one of the first students when Arbor began back in 1993, and worked as an after school assistant throughout high school.
 I have been back at Arbor since 2010 first as a early childhood teacher, then as Early Childhood coordinator, and as the Head of School since January of 2013.

 I greatly appreciate being back at my ‘home,’ and I try to recreate that atmosphere for students and teachers alike.
-It has been amazing to see these students grow, many, I have now known for over 7 years.
+It has been amazing to see these students grow, many, I have now known for 7 years or more.
 Developing personal relationships in our small community is what makes Arbor special to me.

 I hold a Bachelor of Science in Business Administration Entrepreneurial Studies from Hawaii Pacific University.
 My Montessori Credentials include a Early Childhood Certificate (3-6) in 2009 from the National Center for Montessori Education, and most recently an Administrator Credential from the American Montessori Society in 2013.